pqrkchqps/diehard-dot-fund-school/facilitators_guide/underway.md

 ## Where are we on the Map?

-People feel more confident and better held if they can orient themselves within a process or timeline.
-Facilitators often open a session with an overview of the agenda, and contextualisation of a particular moment within the timeline of a larger process (if relevant).
-It’s also common to write the agenda/timeline up where everyone can see, to help participants continually understand where they are at a given point in the process.
+People feel more confident and better held if they can orient themselves on a timeline or agenda.
+They want to know what they’re doing now, what’s coming up, and to be reminded of what they’ve already done.
+Understanding the overall shape of the process helps people understand how to contribute effectively.

-People want to know what they’re doing now, what’s coming up, and be reminded of what they’ve already done.
-Understanding the overall shape of the process helps people understand how to contribute effectively - for example if they can see there’s a Q&A section later, they’ll accept an ‘information download’ section without interrupting.
-If it’s clear that there’s a divergent phase and then a convergent phase, people will be more willing to hold back from jumping to solutions too soon.
-People need to know what kind of input they are being asked for when, and if they can see how the pieces fit together they will participate more effectively.
+For example if they can see there’s a Q&A section later, they'll be more willing to hold their questions during a presentation.
+If it’s clear that there’s a divergent phase and then a convergent phase, people will hold back from jumping to solutions too soon.
+People need to know what kind of input they are being asked for when.

-Mapping the process well enough to communicate it also challenges facilitators and process designers to fully think through the journey they are inviting people on, and helps them make sure each part of the process has a purpose that builds a cohesive whole.
-A well facilitated experience follows a logical progression.
+Mapping the process well enough to communicate it also challenges facilitators to fully think through the journey, and helps them make sure each part of the process has a purpose that builds a cohesive whole.
+A well-facilitated experience follows a logical progression.

-### Translating this into Loomio
+### On Loomio

-* A Loomio decision already follows a basic logical progression, which is why it works: Gather (open/invite), Discuss (divergent), Propose (convergent), Decide and Act (conclude).
+* A Loomio decision already follows a basic logical progression (which is why it works): Gather (open/invite), Discuss (divergent), Propose (convergent), Decide and Act (conclude).
 * Many Loomio users are employing the tool as part of explicitly mapped experiences, such as a multi-stage consultation process.
-Experienced facilitators are able to work it into their existing practice with some success.
 * We offer some tools of facilitators to help "reveal the map" to users, such as the group description field, and proposal deadlines.
+These can be proactively leveraged to increase context for participants.

 ## The Art of Noticing

 Noticing is probably the most critical facilitation skill of all.
-The facilitator uses the art of noticing to figure out what interventions or responses are needed, how to invite the right contributions, and to help the group notice what’s going on with individuals and the whole.
-The value of facilitation really stems from having someone specifically paying attention and acting on what they notice, while others may be focused on specific content, their own agendas, etc.
+The facilitator uses noticing to figure out what interventions or responses are needed, how to invite the right contributions, and to help the group notice itself.
+The value of facilitation is having someone paying attention and acting on what they notice, while others may be focused on specific content or their own agendas.

-The informational inputs, and the ability to interpret and act on them, make all the difference.
-Many facilitators talk about "reading" a room.
-What are they “reading”?
-It’s everything from emotional reactions, to tensions, to power dynamics.
-To do this effectively, they need information and signalling systems.
+Effective noticing is a combination of good informational inputs, and sensitivity and skill to interpret them.
+Many facilitators talk about "reading" a room: emotional reactions, tensions,  power dynamics.
+Facilitators need effective information signalling systems.

-### Translating this into Loomio
+### On Loomio

-* Many current features assist with noticing - the biggest one is probably statements of positions on proposals and how the pie is shaping up.
-But also other information like who has and has not yet participated, what topics are being raised, who has and has not accepted their group invitation, etc are also helpful.
+* Many current features assist with noticing - the biggest one is probably watching how the pie is shaping up in a proposal.
+* The software notices some things: who has and has not yet participated, what topics are being raised, who has and has not accepted their group invitation, etc.
-* In some ways Loomio makes it much easier to practice noticing and make interventions in response - a single facilitator can read across dozens of discussions at the same time, see clearly what’s being shared, and act accordingly.
-Talking online can make much of what is implicit in person explicit, and therefore easier to notice.
+* On Loomio, a single facilitator can read across dozens of discussions at the same time, see clearly what’s being shared, and act accordingly.
+* Talking online can make the implicit explicit, and therefore easier to notice.
 * Communicating in writing can be very good for naming what’s being noticed and why a certain action is being taken in response.
 For example, you can quote someone’s exact words and reflect back what’s revealed by them.
-Or you can do the same thing at the level of a whole discussion, picking out a range of quotes and noticing themes or emerging conflicts, etc.
+Or you can do the same thing at the level of a whole discussion, picking out a range of quotes and noticing themes or emerging conflicts.
 * Noticing is much easier when you slow things down, which is one of Loomio’s great advantages - asynchronous communication you can read at any pace.
 It also makes it possible to notice across time, referring directly to past discussions.
+* Because you can have simultaneous discussions, it's possible to have a layer of "meta" discussion (aka "blue hat", aka discussion about the discussion) at the same time as progressing the main discussions.
+So you can collectively have a space to practice noticing without slowing down the process.

 ## Hearing Diverse Voices

 In our society, multiple layers of history, power dynamics, culture, and psychology conspire to amplify certain voices and suppress others.
-This plays out at every level of experience, from our innermost subconscious beliefs to our political system and laws, and everything in between.
-But the best ideas and important information does not always come from the loudest voices: the role of facilitation is to counteract these biases.
-It’s a big concept to take on all of society’s baggage, but it’s important to be aware of the dynamics we are collectively grappling with if our goal is social justice, group effectiveness, and high quality decision-making.
+This plays out at every level of experience, from our innermost subconscious beliefs to our political system and laws.

+But the best ideas do not always come from the loudest voices, and the role of facilitation is to counteract these biases.
+It’s important to be aware of the dynamics we are collectively grappling with if our goals are social justice, group effectiveness, and high quality decision-making.

 <img src="img/rich_200.png" class="img-right img-100px"/>

 > If you want to innovate, you have to make space for different points of view — luckily, this is also what you need to do if you want a team where everyone is empowered.
 All kinds of cultural and technical factors conspire to privilege some voices at the expense of others.
 There are many practices you can implement to systematically challenge that bias, but just being aware of it is a good starting point. — Richard Bartlett

-Perhaps due to the universal lived human experience of inhabiting a singular consciousness, humans tend to forget that others don’t actually think or experience the world like they do.
-Even within a seemingly very homogenous group of people, there is incredible diversity - perspectives, communication styles, pace, preferences.
-Internalising this truth is a central personal growth challenge for many facilitators.
+Our lived human experience is to inhabit a singular consciousness, so humans tend to forget that others experience the world differently.
+Even within a seemingly homogenous group, there is incredible diversity - perspectives, pace, preferences.
+Internalising this truth - that others are different from myself - is a central personal growth challenge.

-There is no such thing as one size fits all - any mode of interacting enhances some voices and quiets others, or emphasises different tendencies within an individual.
-So it’s necessary to employ a range of approaches and modes if the goal is to invite the best from multiple diverse voices.
+There is no such thing as one size fits all.
+Any mode of interacting enhances some voices and quiets others, or emphasises different tendencies within an individual.
+So, it’s necessary to employ a range of approaches to invite the best from multiple diverse voices.

 <img src="img/silvia_200.png" class="img-right img-100px"/>